-In light of this, you might be wondering whether and how you can continue to hold your company’s Annual General Meeting (AGM).
+Wondering how you can continue to hold your company’s Annual General Meeting (AGM) during COVID-19?
 After all, unless exempted, non-listed companies (i.e. companies not listed on the stock exchange) must hold their AGM within 6 months after the end of the company’s Financial Year End (FYE).

-If your company is a non-listed company in Singapore and you need to hold your AGM amid the COVID-19 situation, this article will provide a summary of the alternative measures that you may want to implement.
+If your company is a non-listed company in Singapore and you need to hold your AGM amid COVID-19, this article will provide a summary of the alternative measures that you may want to implement.

 Not Sure What To Do Next?

 Get a 20-minute phone call with a lawyer for only $59

 Can I Hold My AGM In Person Amid COVID-19?

 The short answer is yes.
 Usually, a company’s AGM will be held in person, and you can continue doing so.
 However, you must comply with the prevailing safe distancing requirements.
 These requirements include:

 - Limiting the number of attendees to up to 50 people

 - Shortening the duration of critical physical meetings as far as possible

 - Ensuring a clear physical spacing of at least 1m apart between each attendee